pojashad/CryptoTradingBot/README.md

 # TODO!

 Pre-requisites
-- [ x ] Find Crypto Exchange that has an API.
+- [x] Find Crypto Exchange that has an API.

 CCXT A JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs.